 Bring on warmer weather and outdoor events!

-Higher temperatures take us outside for staging the perfect event.
-Whether a wedding, backyard bash or a corporate outing, planning proves critical for success.
+Warm, comfortable temperatures or even health concerns may inspire many of us to move outside for the perfect event.
+Whether you’re coordinating a wedding, backyard bash, or a corporate outing, your pre-planning often proves critical for the event’s success.
 To help reduce the anxiety factor, here are a few outdoor event planning tips to get you on the right path.

 1) Make a back-up plan for inclement weather.

 Reduce the stress of rain, wind, and storms by deciding in advance an alternate backup location for your event or at minimum, key parts of your event.
 Also, communicate to everyone the trigger point for enacting Plan B — whether it’s drops of rain vs. a full storm that kicks off the alternative.